lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       panic and distress.

-      Don't reach for the bug spray, as temping as it is!
+      Don't reach for the bug spray, as tempting as it is!
 Call an expert and get the job done right.

       * Don’t disturb them